 1. ScanQueue

 What it does: QR code-based virtual queue system.
-Customers scan a QR code with their phone camera, join a virtual queue through a mobile web page, and get SMS or WhatsApp notifications when it's their turn.
+Customers scan a QR code with their phone camera, join a virtual queue through a mobile web page, and get WhatsApp or SMS notifications when it's their turn.
+An AI voice receptionist can answer your phone and add callers to the queue automatically.

 Pricing: